grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/_index.md

 ## Grafana-managed alert rules

 Grafana-managed alert rules are the most flexible alert rule type.
-They allow you to create alerts that can act on data from any of the [supported data sources](#supported-data-sources), and use multiple data sources in a single alert rule.
+They allow you to create alert rules that can act on data from any of the [supported data sources](#supported-data-sources), and use multiple data sources in a single alert rule.
+You can also add expressions to transform your data and set alert conditions.
+Using images in alert notifications is also supported.

 Additionally, you can also add [expressions to transform your data](ref:expression-queries), set custom alert conditions, and include [images in alert notifications](ref:notification-images).

 {{< figure src="/media/docs/alerting/grafana-managed-alerting-architecture.png" max-width="750px" caption="How Grafana-managed alerting works by default" >}}

 1. Alert rules are created within Grafana based on one or more data sources.
-1. Alert rules are evaluated by the Alert Rule Evaluation Engine from within Grafana.
+2. Alert rules are evaluated by the Alert Rule Evaluation Engine from within Grafana.
-1. Firing and resolved alert instances are forwarded to [handle their notifications](ref:notifications).
+3. Firing and resolved alert instances are forwarded to [handle their notifications](ref:notifications).

 ### Supported data sources